Neoteroi/essentials-configuration/README.md

 The main class is influenced by Luciano Ramalho`s example of JSON structure explorer using attribute notation, in his book [Fluent Python](http://shop.oreilly.com/product/0636920032519.do).

+## Overview

+`essentials-configuration` provides a way to handle configuration roots composed of different layers, such as configuration files and environmental variables.
+Layers are applied in order and can override each others' values, enabling different scenarios like configuration by environment and system instance.

 ## Supported sources:
 * **yaml** files